 Orphaned – –

-Edgar was a year old when his father David Poe left.
-An angry man, an alcoholic, thought to be a bad man.
-Means leaving was his one good act.
+Edgar was a year old when his father David left.
+An angry man and alcoholic.
+Means leaving the boy was his one good act.

 David Poe had a rich family.
-He was supposed to be a lawyer, his rich family setting up that perfect life.
+He was supposed to be a lawyer, that family setting up a perfect life.
 It changed when he met Elizabeth, an actress.
-He abandoned law for acting and her.
-He failed, which led to resentment, drinking and leaving.
+He abandoned law for her and a personal love of acting.
+He failed, which led to resentment, drinking and eventually leaving.

 History lost track of David, only noting him in an 1835 letter written by Edgar.
-His quote, “My father died in the second year of my age”.
+Just one simple quote, “My father died in the second year of my age”.
 That’s it.

-Elizabeth Poe, Edgar’s mother and a talented actress, continued on.
+Elizabeth Poe, Edgar’s mother was a talented actress.
 Critics called her an “interesting figure with a sweet melodious voice”.
 She moved to New York and flourished in stage shows.

 In 1811 she stayed at a boarding house in Richmond, Virginia.
-Down there for a performance when she started coughing up blood.
+There for a performance.
+She got sick and she started coughing blood.

-The public took interest in this beautiful and sick young woman.
+The public took an interest in this beautiful and very sick young woman.
 She was a mother and actress.
 People wanted to save her.
-Benefits were held, much money raised.
-However in December 1811, only 2 months later, she was dead.
+Benefits were held, money raised.
+Didn’t matter.
+In December 1811, only 2 months later, she was dead.